Welcome to Cape Fear National®

 With Cape Fear National, renowned golf course architect Tim Cate has designed a playing field as dramatic as the landscape itself.
 His signature feature – prominent bunkers that run the entire length of the hole – can be experienced on holes 5, 13 and 16.
 The course winds through heavily undulating land and features several bridges through wetlands, three waterfalls, and beach bunkers, all flanked by native Southeastern North Carolina grasses and wildflowers.

 As part of the Brunswick Forest community in Leland, Cape Fear National is just six miles south of historic downtown Wilmington and 45 minutes north of the golf mecca of Myrtle Beach, SC.
-Players find it an ideal stop along Highway 17 as they make their way to and from Myrtle Beach.

 Cape Fear National offers a variety of practice facilities to refine any game.
 Warm up before, or work on something after, your round on the all grass tees driving range with target greens.
 There is also an expansive putting green as well as a full short game area with a practice bunker and approach area.